openedx/edx-documentation/en_us/shared/course_components/create_html_component.rst

      Because tools such as screen readers use heading levels to navigate through pages, using heading levels 1 or 2 inside a Text component can interfere with the functionality of these tools.

 #.
-Select a font family for selected text, such as Arial, Courier New, or Times
-   New Roman.

-#.
 Format the selected text in bold, or remove this formatting.
 The editor
    inserts ``<strong>`` tags around the selected text.